conchasjc/conchasjc/README.md

 ## About Me
-<p>I'm JC, a System Administrator, and aspiring Web Developer.
-Passionate in learning new languages which will enhance my skills as Full Stack Developer.</p>
+<p>I'm JC, a Senior System Administrator, Passionate in learning new languages which will enhance my skills as DevOps.</p>

 - 🔭 I’m currently working on my Web Portfolio
 - 🌱 I’m currently learning React JS and Django Web Framework